jorgectf/bcda-app/prototype/alr_ig/input/pagecontent/overview.md

         </ul>
     </td>
     <td>
-        Patients no longer assigned (ALR table 1-5) will appear in FHIR as Patient resources but are NOT members of the Group resource.
-Extensions in the Patient resource list provide the reason the beneficiary is no longer assigned.
+        Patients no longer assigned (ALR table 1-5) will appear in FHIR as members of the Group, similar to Table 1-1, but with a change type of "dropped".
+The changeReason extension provides the reason they are no longer assigned.
     </td>
 </tr>
 <tr>